Skip to content

 • Purchase pre-cooked frozen meals to reduce preparation and cooking time.
 Most supermarkets have a variety of meal options in their freezer section to suit your tastes and preferences.

-• Ask a friend or neighbour to run some errands for you, like buying your groceries or posting letters.
+• Ask a friend or neighbour to run some errands for you, like buying your groceries.

 • Consider enlisting some help for tasks around your house, including cleaning and gardening.
 You may be able to find domestic assistance providers in your area in the local newspaper, on noticeboards, on the Internet or by contacting your local council.
 Staff at your local hospital may also be able to recommend providers of this support.